What Is a Product?

 Kotler’s Five Product Level model helps marketers strategize for the best product mix to target various customer segments.

-Kotler’s five-product level strategy is a beneficial product management tool in determining which stock-keeping units (SKUs) are most profitable when catering to different clientele demographics.
+It determines which stock-keeping units (SKUs) are most profitable for different clientele demographics.

 The 5 Ps